 Even with the best doctors, the nature of rare diseases is that they are very difficult to diagnose.
 Families can spend years – sometimes more than a decade – searching to uncover the cause behind their childs illness.
 Two common questions asked by parents of children with any rare genetic diseases is: “why did this happen to our child?” and “will this happen again in future pregnancies?”.

 1 in 25 children are born with a genetic disorder.
-I am particularly interested in those that affect muscle and the heart.
 These conditions often occur in young children, and can be devastating for the entire family.
 A large number of these individuals do not have a diagnosis, as scientists are yet to discover all the genes that could be responsible.

 The Genetic Code is stored as DNA made up of an "alphabet" of letters (Adenine (A), Guanine (G), Cytosine (C) and Thymine (T)).
 These letters are used to write "code words" or genes.
 Genes tell the cell what to do, and provide instructions for how the body works.
 We each have 25,000 genes and a fault in just one of these can cause disease.

 We and others have shown that the technique of "whole-exome DNA sequencing" can successfully be used to identify the cause of both inherited (passed down in a family) and spontaneous (new) genetic disorders.
 Using this technique we can pinpoint a change in the sequence of DNA letters that can lead to a faulty gene, and start to answer some of the most important questions asked by the family.

 Unfortunately however we get many requests from doctors and families who due to the lack of funds or insurance, or even which town they live in, cannot access this technology.
 Importantly as the test is carried out on a blood sample, which can be shipped to us fairly easily, there are no travel costs/invasive procedures required.